8429. tevah

 Phonetic Spelling: (tev-ah')

-Meaning: to amaze, take alarm
+2. (reflexively, by implication) to take alarm

 Strong's Exhaustive Concordance